kriztiank-UCN/nextjs-with-typescript/README.md

 - create tours/page.tsx
 - just add async and start using await 🚀🚀🚀
 - the same for db
-- Next.tsx extends the native Web fetch() API to allow each request on the server to set its own persistent caching semantics.
+- Next.js extends the native Web fetch() API to allow each request on the server to set its own persistent caching semantics.

 ```tsx
 const url = 'https://www.course-api.com/react-tours-project';